aadi1405/IDS706_Project3_AJ/README.md

 ## QUERIES EXECUTED

-1) Add a new restaurant to the database
+1) Add a new restaurant to the database:
+Enter Details of the restaurant to enter a row into the database\

+2) View all restaurants:
-2) View all restaurants
+View all the restaurants in the database including the one inserted\

 3) Find a restaurant by Name
+Enter the name of the restaurant to find all details\

-4) Return restaurant names where employees greater than the number entered
+4) Return restaurant names where employees greater than the number entered Enter number of employees to get all the restaurants where the number of employees is greater than the number entered\

 5) Exit
+Exit the menu

 ## MAIN FILES